-6.2 PE/FE (PF) Solution Design
+601 6.2 PE/FE (PF) SOLUTION DESIGN

-The PE/FE (PF) solution design permits platform encryption, which allows for a device to perform DAR encryption via various implementations, all of which encrypt all sensitive data transparently.
-In the PF solution design, PE will be used to provide DAR protection for the outer layer, and FE will be used to provide DAR protection for the inner layer.
-The PF solution uses passwords to provide access to classified data.
+- 602 The PE/FE (PF) solution design permits platform encryption, that allows for a device to perform DAR - 603 encryption via various implementations, all of which encrypt all sensitive data transparently.
+In the PF - solution design, PE will be used to provide DAR protection for the outer layer, and FE will be used to - 605 provide DAR protection for the inner layer.
+The PF solution uses passwords to provide access to - classified data.
 Once a user inputs the correct password, the platform is decrypted, which then provides access to user data.
-Next, the user authenticates to the FE, which in turn decrypts the user's classified files.

-Each layer of encryption in the PF DAR solution may use similar authentication mechanism types (e.g., passwords) but requires a unique authorization credential for each layer.
-For the first layer of encryption, the user will authorize to the device's encryption.
-For the second layer, the user will use their application credentials or file-specific credentials to authenticate to the FE.
+Next, the user authenticates to the FE, which in turn decrypts the user's classified - 608 files. - 609 Each layer of encryption in the PF DAR solution may use similar authentication mechanism types (e.g., - 610 passwords) but requires a unique authentication credential for each layer.
+For the first layer of - 611 encryption, the user will authenticate to the device's encryption.
+For the second layer, the user will use - 612 their application credentials or file-specific credentials to authenticate to the FE.

-6.3 HWFDE/FE (HF) SOLUTION DESIGN
+613 6.3 HWFDE/FE (HF) SOLUTION DESIGN

-The HWFDE/FE (HF) solution design requires hardware full disk encryption and file/folder/volume encryption.
-In the HF solution design, HWFDE will be used to provide DAR protection for the outer layer, and FE will be used to provide DAR protection for the inner layer.
-The HF DAR solution uses a password, passphrase, smartcard, or USB token to provide access to classified data.
-Once a user inputs the correct password, passphrase, smartcard, or USB token, the system boots the operating system.
-Next, the user authenticates to the FE, which in turn decrypts the user's classified file.

-Each layer of encryption in the HF DAR solution may use similar authentication mechanism types (e.g., passwords, passphrases, smartcard, or USB token) but requires a unique authentication credential for each layer.
-For the first layer of encryption the user will authenticate to the PBE provided by the HWFDE.
-For the second layer the user will use their OS login credentials, application credentials, or file-specific credentials to authenticate to the FE.
+- 614 The HWFDE/FE (HF) solution design requires hardware full disk encryption and file/folder/volume - 615 encryption.
+In the HF solution design, HWFDE will be used to provide DAR protection for the outer - 616 layer, and FE will be used to provide DAR protection for the inner layer.
+The HF DAR solution uses a - 617 password, passphrase, smartcard, or USB token to provide access to classified data.
+Once a user inputs - 618 the correct password, passphrase, smartcard, or USB token, the system boots the operating system. - 619 Next, the user authenticates to the FE, which in turn decrypts the user's classified file. - 620 Each layer of encryption in the HF DAR solution may use similar authentication mechanism types (e.g., - 621 passwords, passphrases, smartcard, or USB token) but requires a unique authentication credential for - 622 each layer.
+For the first layer of encryption the user will authenticate to the PBE provided by the - 623 HWFDE.
+For the second layer the user will use their OS login credentials, application credentials, or file- - 624 specific credentials to authenticate to the FE. - 625 Note: This HWFDE/FE solution can also work with virtualization.
+See Section 4.13 for more.

-6.4 HWFDE/SWFDE (HS) SOLUTION DESIGN
+626 6.4 HWFDE/SWFDE (HS) SOLUTION DESIGN

-The HWFDE/SWFDE (HS) solution design approach requires hardware full disk encryption and software full disk encryption.
-In the HS solution design, HWFDE will be used to provide DAR protection for the outer layer, and SWFDE will be used to provide DAR protection for the inner layer.
-The HS DAR solution uses a password, passphrase, smartcard or USB token to provide access to classified data.
-Once a user inputs the correct password, passphrase, smartcard or USB token value to the outer layer HWFDE, the inner layer SWFDE prompts the user to enter a password, passphrase, smartcard, or USB token in the pre-boot environment.
-Once the user authenticates to the SWFDE, the OS is loaded, and the user has access to data on the drive.

-Each layer of encryption in the HS DAR solution may use similar authentication mechanism types (e.g., passwords, passphrases, or tokens) but requires a unique authentication credential for each layer.
-For each layer of encryption the user will authenticate to a PBE provided by the HWFDE and SWFDE, respectively.
+- The HWFDE/SWFDE (HS) solution design approach requires hardware full disk encryption and software full disk encryption.
+In the HS solution design, HWFDE will be used to provide DAR protection for the - outer layer, and SWFDE will be used to provide DAR protection for the inner layer.
+The HS DAR solution - 630 uses a password, passphrase, smartcard or USB token to provide access to classified data.
+Once a user - 631 inputs the correct password, passphrase, smartcard or USB token value to the outer layer HWFDE, the - 632 inner layer SWFDE prompts the user to enter a password, passphrase, smartcard, or USB token in the - PBE.
+Once the user authenticates to the SWFDE, the OS is loaded, and the user has access to data on - 634 the drive. - Each layer of encryption in the HS DAR solution may use similar authentication mechanism types (e.g., - 636 passwords, passphrases, or tokens) but requires a unique authentication credential for each layer.
+For - each layer of encryption the user will authenticate to a PBE provided by the HWFDE and SWFDE, - 638 respectively. - 639 Note: This HWFDE/FE solution can also work with virtualization.
+See Section 4.13 for more.

-6.5 HWFDE/HWFDE (HH) SOLUTION DESIGN
+640 6.5 HWFDE/HWFDE (HH) SOLUTION DESIGN